 The Colorado Department of Human Services empowers Coloradans to thrive and to live a stable life now and in the future.
 We support people and families at every stage of their journey through life.
 Browse our services below to see how we may be able to support you and your family.

 Behavioral health includes mental health and substance use.
-Our services include Colorado Crisis Services, two state mental hospitals, community programs and forensic services.
+Our services include two state mental hospitals, as well as forensic services.

 CDHS serves children and families through various programs.
-Services include adoption and foster care, child care, child support, child welfare, early childhood, domestic violence, and sexual health.
+Services include adoption and foster care, child support, child welfare, domestic violence, and sexual health.